 - Critical of a society or societal issues

 - Can appear any type of narrative or artwork

 Art with Social Commentary

 How to present social commentary

 There are three main avenues for infusing stories with social commentary: through concept, through character, and through actions.
-Let’s focus on social commentary in cinema and look at the work of a filmmaker who has excelled at social commentary through each of these avenues.
+Let’s focus on social commentary in cinema and look at the work of a filmmaker who has excelled at it through each of these avenues: George Romero.

-Day of the Dead makes use of the social-commentary-through-character approach by using the villainous Captain Rhodes as a representative of the U.S. military and an indictment of their short-sighted violence.
+Day of the Dead makes use of the social-commentary-through-character approach.
+It does this by using the villainous Captain Rhodes as a representative of the U.S. military and an indictment of their short-sighted violence.
 His bulldozing effort to impede the vital work of scientists speaks for itself.
 The fact that he has one of the best horror movie death scenes in history is the icing on the cake.

 Social Commentary Movies

 There are countless examples of great social commentary in cinema across all genres.
 Even in settings that might not seem conducive to the examination of contemporary societal issues.